Guidelines for requesting departmental travel funding for students (graduate or undergraduate) in Linguistics

 Travel to present at conferences:

 - To apply: send the Department Head an email saying what conference, where, what your budget for the trip is, and that you're presenting.
 A paragraph is sufficient.
 List your entire budget for the trip, not just the part the department will cover.
 The budget will usually state the amount for plane fare or cost of driving, the amount for housing, and the amount for registration.

-- You should be presenting at the conference, not just attending, but either oral talk or poster is fine
+- You should be presenting at the conference, not just attending, but either an oral talk or a poster is fine

 - If there is a really good reason why you need to be at the conference even though you're not presenting, you may be eligible anyway.
 Explain this when applying.

 - If the research is for a funded grant that can cover travel expenses, then the grant should cover it instead

 - You must have filed your travel authorization form (see the Administrative Associate) before the travel to get reimbursed.
 You cannot do the authorization form afterward.

 - You have to turn in receipts as instructed by the Business Manager in order to get the money.

 - The department usually covers $200 per conference.
 There is no hard limit on how many times you can apply per year, but 3 times/year is a likely flexible maximum.